 We’re still nestled into the phase of eating a full fat, whole ingredient, vegetable heavy diet.
 We eat plenty of dessert due to the aforementioned sweet tooth, mostly in the form of dark chocolate and peanut butter balls.
 There will always be a place for the occasional slice of cake.
 But I’ve been on a hunt to expand our, dare I say, healthy dessert options.
 The kind suited for daily consumption.

-I scavenged the store next trip.
-I came up empty in my search to find the original macaroon but instead found a pack of four teeny lemon poppyseed macaroons.
+I scavenged the store for the lemon poppyseed macaroons on my next trip.
+I came up empty in my search to find the original but instead found a pack of four teeny lemon poppyseed macaroon cookies.
 I ate two on my walk home, and filed it under healthy dessert research.

-10,000 tries later and these tiny little flavor bombs were born.
+10,000 tries later and this tiny little flavor bomb of a lemon poppyseed macaroon was born.
 They’re healthy if you ask me.
 Sweetened with maple syrup.
 Infused by the oils from plenty of lemon zest.
 The flavor is full-bodied, not sour.
 And held together by an egg white whipped into a meringue plus a bit of oat flour.
-It was the last minute drizzle of white chocolate that sent them over the top.
+It was the last minute drizzle of white chocolate over the top of the lemon poppyseed macaroon that sent them over the top.
 It’s completely optional and completely mandatory.

 I tried to get my tiny human to hold one for scale.
 Her lemon yellow dress was a perfect backdrop.
 Despite the number of lemon poppyseed macaroons I’ve allowed her to consume over the last couple of days, this is what I got in return.
 I hope you can use your imagination.
 These little bombs are just under a tablespoon in size.